 To do this, you need to install the Google Drive app on your iPhone and sign in to your Google account.
 If you don’t have a Google account, you can create one using the on-screen instructions provided within the app.
 After you have installed Google Drive on your iPhone, migrating your stuff from iOS to Android is pretty much a simple affair.

-Start the process by opening the Google Drive app, tap on the app’s menu icon, and go to Settings > Backup.
-You will now be able to select the content you want to copy from your iPhone and these include – Contacts, Calendar, Photos, and Videos.
+Start the process by opening the Google Drive app, tapping on the hamburger icon, and going to Settings > Backup.
+You will now be able to select the content you want to copy from your iPhone and these include – Contacts, Calendars, Photos, and Videos.
 You can tap on each one of them to modify what and how you want them to be backed up.

 Before you start backing up, check how you are uploading your photos and videos.
 Google offers you two options to store your photos – Unlimited “high quality” photos for free or Original full quality photos that take up your Google Drive storage (up to 15GB for a free Google account).
 If you have a ton of photos and videos to back up, we suggest you choose the first option – High quality which doesn’t entirely mean that your photos’ quality is compromised.